 Quarters - opposite group umpiring rule.
 Semis and finals umpiring will be done by teams losing in quarters and semis

-Captains responsibility of sending at least one Umpire out of Two, who knows well about San Antonio Hard Tennis Cricket Ball rules.
+Captain’s responsibility of sending at least one Umpire out of two, who knows well about San Antonio Hard Tennis Cricket Ball rules.

 Umpires decision will be final in case of any conflict.

 If a team cannot allocate an umpire for the game they should pay a fine of $50 per umpire and that money will be given to the umpires who replaced them.
 If umpire’s is late than buffer time, there will be fine of $10 per umpire.

+Umpires can change their decision if they feel they made a mistake before the next ball bowled.

 Game Rules: